MartinPankraz/ABAP-Developer-Day/student/quest5.md

 1) Select the fetch_order_infos dialog in the bot explorer and click on Change in the properties for "Recognizer Type/Dispatch type".
 Then select the "Regular expressioN" type and click on Done
 ![Change to regular expression](Quest5/ChangeToRegularExpression.jpg)

-2) NOw with the trigger changed to Regular expression, click on the "..." next to the fetch_order_infos and select "+ Add new trigger"
+2) Now with the trigger changed to Regular expression, click on the "..." next to the fetch_order_infos and select "+ Add new trigger"
 ![Change to regular expression](Quest5/AddNewTrigger.jpg)

 3) In the new windows select "Intent recognized" under trigger type and user order for the name and input of the regular expression